New Online Course Development

 Faculty members new to teaching online at PCC are required to complete training (Online Instructor Orientation), in order to teach or develop online courses.

 Each new online course development follows a timeline for completion.
 The timelines align with faculty training opportunities and with the start of academic terms.
-Please visit the Online Course Development Timelines Page for the 2015-16 development timelines.
+Please visit the Important Dates and Timelines for Distance Education page for the 2015-16 development timelines.
 Instructors being considered for online course development must complete training (OIO).

 Updated compensation options are provided on the request form.
 In the absence of a specific written agreement, all courses may be shared with others at PCC.
 All courses are developed under a letter of agreement and include a course review for design and accessibility.

 Full stipend = # of credits x current development rate